ibm-cloud-docs/solution-tutorials/image-classification-code-engine.hidden.md

 Putting components into a single project enables you to manage access control more easily.
 The components within a project share the same private network, which enables them to talk to each other securely.

 1. Navigate to [{{site.data.keyword.codeenginefull_notm}} Overview](https://{DomainName}/codeengine/overview) page.
-2. Click on **Start with a project**.
+2. On the left pane, click on **Projects** and then click **Create project**,
-   - Select a Location preferably Dallas
+   - Select a Location
-   - Provide a project name and select a Resource group where you will create your project.
+   - Provide a project name and select a Resource group where you will create your project and also the cloud services required in the later steps.
 Resource groups are a way for you to organize your account resources into customizable groupings.
    - Click on **Create** and then **Confirm & create**
    - Wait until the project `status` changes to **Active**
 3. In a terminal on your machine, ensure you're logged in to the `ibmcloud` CLI.